 Over the next few weeks we will be releasing a path forward based upon what what we have learned in Brooklyn as a toolkit for other communities to adapt and implement their own version.
 We hope this can become part of a global knowledge and best practice sharing network of how we can reach sustainability quickly by reshaping the grid.

 Grid Reforms that fail to Decentralize Power

 There are case studies of today that decentralize control — however they do not develop easy to implement replicable models with templates and toolkits.
 In Fukushima in the aftermath of the nuclear disaster, there is a company called Aizu power, which is

 “ is a corporation run as a cooperative, with buy-in from local municipalities.
 Its goal is to empower locals to control their power generation options and gain income from Fukushima’s vast renewable energy resources.
 In nearby Tsuchiyu Onsen Village — the same village that saw tourist numbers drop to zero after the quake — a new, community-owned, geothermal plant is now providing energy to residents and others through the grid. ….
 With more than 40 villagers having invested in the project, making them all part owners.
 All the plants’ revenues return to the village, providing a new source of income.
 It has also become a tourist attraction due to its unique visible binary design.” — Originally Reported in Shareable.

-There are many other local examples of taking back control of the energy grid — For example I attended a DC Solar Congress on behalf of Brooklyn Microgrid and learned about an energy cooperative there.
+I attended a DC Solar Congress on behalf of Brooklyn Microgrid and learned about an energy cooperative there.
 These local models can eventually comprise a resource sharing network to accelerate the process for communities to implement their own versions that fit their local needs.